 2019 – Present Chevrolet Silverado 1500 (4th Generation)

-Chevrolet unveiled the fourth-generation Chevy Silverado 1500 in mid-December 2017.
-The redesigned model, which will be available in showrooms from the fall of 2018, features a more sculpted exterior that spots curvy edges, swoopy lines, and headlights that arc inward and integrate into the front grille.
+Chevrolet unveiled the fourth-generation Silverado 1500 Chevy truck in mid-December 2017.
+The redesigned model, which will be available in showrooms from the fall of 2018 (read the review here), features a more sculpted exterior that spots curvy edges, swoopy lines, and headlights that arc inward and integrate into the front grille.

 The body and frame are made from a mixture of aluminum and steel that makes the fourth generation as much as 450 pounds lighter than previous-generation models.
 Fourth-generation models also feature a fresh interior with a centered rather than offset steering wheel.

-Crew-cab models have been stretched to give rear passengers 3 inches of more leg room, and internal storage has also been enhanced with 24-liter and 10-liter bins under the rear seats and in the rear seatbacks respectively.
+Crew-cab models have been stretched to give rear passengers 3 inches more leg room, and internal storage has also been enhanced with 24-liter and 10-liter bins under the rear seats and in the rear seat backs respectively.

 Buyers can choose from among eight trim levels including a High Country trim with 20-inch aluminum wheels.

 In addition to the 5.3- and 6.2-liter V8 engines, Chevrolet added a turbo-diesel 3.0-liter, six-cylinder engine to the powertrain options of the new generation.
 The diesel engine, like the 6.2-liter V8 engine, is paired with a new 10-speed automatic transmission.
 With powertrains refined for real-world driving, the Chevy Silverado can tow up to 12,500 pounds.